 Bobby Dalbec: Prospect Watch

-Dalbec first arrived in the Boston bullpen as a fourth-round pick in the 2016 Draft, and immediately showed off his power.
+Dalbec first arrived in the Boston system as a fourth-round pick in the 2016 Draft, and immediately showed off his power.
 Dalbec hit seven home runs in just 34 games of low A ball in 2016, good for an Isolated Power of .288.

 Need more proof of how good his power is?
 Just ask current Portland Sea Dogs manager Darren Fenster.
 Fenster said that Dalbec “has the most power of anyone [he’s] ever seen come through…it’s not even close.”
 Keep in mind that Fenster has also managed Yoan Moncada, Andrew Benintendi, Rafael Devers, and Michael Chavis.